JSilvestrini/Elden-Ring-NN/scripts/place_cheat_table_here/README.md

 Please place the cheat table in this directory, it will create files which will then be accessed through the Python script, some pointer locations are too difficult for pymem to find, so this is the solution that I am currently opting for.
 A better fix would be to use a pipe to send information back and forth from lua to python, maybe that can be done later.

-Please add the following to line 290 directly after the `if #failedScans > 0 then` block of code:
+Please add the following to line 290 inside of the Enable script (The top level script in the cheat table) directly after the `if #failedScans > 0 then` block of code:

 ```lua
 python_file = io.open("WorldChrManPointer.txt", 'w')